zabokaa/vina/README.md

 # :purple_circle: *Viña - your vinotheque* :purple_circle:

 Have you ever found yourself standing in front of the overwhelming wine cupboard in a supermarket, not knowing what to buy?
 Me: Yes!
 And my friends too.
-I was imagining how great it would be to have an app that serves as both my private wine library and a platform for showcasing recommendations from my friends.
-Even better, with their stories of the evening added - helping me remember which wine I like.
+I was imagining how great it would be to have an app that serves as both my private wine library and a platform for showcasing.

  ![mockup](./assets/imgreadme/vinamockup.png)

 🍷 The deployed page can be found [here](https://vina1312-ae94d8859b43.herokuapp.com/) 🍷

-If you do not want to register for testing feel free to use:
+If you do not want to register for testing the Viña App feel free to use:
 <Username: Winelover>
 <Password: oenology>